codewithnaman/ReactivePractice/README.md

     a = 3;
     System.out.println(a);
 ```
-In above example with change in value of a b value not react.
+In above example with change in value of a, b value not react.
 It will be 20 and not update when a
 value changes to 3.<br/>
 To achieve this reactive affect on value change of a, b value also change, one option is
 Observer pattern.